aslanbaryshnikov/aslanbaryshnikov/README.md

 <h1><img
 src="https://raw.githubusercontent.com/aslanbaryshnikov/aslanbaryshnikov/main/Hi.gif" height="32" /> Hey!
 Nice to see you.</h1>

-I'm Aslan, a fullstack web developer, self taught.
-I have been creating stupid sites for 3 years and recently decided to move into the world of programming.
-I chose to learn JavaScript because I can use it to quickly implement ideas.
-I'm not going to be limited to one language in the future.
+I am Aslan, fullstack web developer, self taught.
+I have been creating websites on CMS for 3 years and recently decided to move into the world of real programming.
+I chose JavaScript because I can use it to quickly implement ideas.
+In the future, I am not going to be limited to one language.

 - 🔭 Currently working on: blog, portfolio
 - 🌱 Сurrently learning: Node.js, React.